Excoriate/mcp-terragrunt-docs/docs/typescript-sdk/typescript-sdk-repo-summary.md

         default:
           throw new UnsupportedGrantTypeError(
-            "The grant type is not supported by this authorization server."
+            "The grant type is not supported by this authorization server.", );
-          );
       }
     } catch (error) {